-After carefully researching best-practice across the globe, she was shocked to find there were no guidelines for a formal structure, no recognised frameworks or formal qualifications or certifications to set minimum benchmarks for professional standards in the advisory sector.
+After carefully researching best-practice across the globe, she found there were no guidelines for a formal structure, no recognised frameworks or formal qualifications or certifications to set minimum benchmarks for professional standards in the advisory sector.

-This informal sector was highly fragmented, fraught with unethical behaviour and mis-aligned expectations.
-Without clear principles to bind the global sector together, many practitioners were making it up as they went.
+The informal advisory sector was highly fragmented, fraught with unethical behaviour and misaligned expectations.
+Without clear principles to bind the global sector together, many practitioners and organisations were forced to created ad-hoc Advisory Boards.
 Even when the intentions were well-placed the outcomes were often compromised due to the lack of structure and focus.
 Organisations and high-quality Advisory Board members deserve better.

 In 2017, the Advisory Board Centre was founded as an independent, global professional body to provide a strong foundation, best-practice frameworks and professional excellence to support the rapidly growing advisory sector.
 The Certified Chair Executive Program™ has been thoughtfully designed according to research and evidence-based methodologies.
 We now provide the world’s first executive education program and formal credentials developed specifically for the advisory sector.

-With a professional community spanning 10 countries serving on hundreds of independent Advisory Boards, we are leading the cause to provide critical support, best-practice frameworks and credentials to the rapidly growing advisory sector.
+With a global professional community of independent professional Advisors, we are leading the cause to provide critical support, best-practice frameworks and credentials to the rapidly growing advisory sector.
 Our purpose is to collectively raise the standard of the global advisory sector – driving value for professionals and the organisations they serve.

 World’s first professional body for the formal Advisory Board sector

-Trusted by over 175 chairs in 10 countries
+Trusted by over 400 Advisory Board professionals in 10+ countries

 First to create a professional best-practice framework for Advisory Boards